 Yet, we are told, 'the Muslims' are different.
 They - all 1 billion - are supposedly trapped in a stimulus-response loop and simply cannot help reacting violently to certain words and images.
 Unlike we 'civilised' westerners, they are not true moral agents, able to exercise moral autonomy and self-control, able to consider and act on reasons.
 Hence, the violence of the protestors is the fault of the speaker who offended them, and he is responsible for the innocent blood they spill.
 This dehumanising view of Muslims has become common even among professed liberals.
 It is utterly disgusting.
 I believe it is one of the consequences of a debate about principles that is distorted by fear of physical violence.

 The liberal rhetoric the defamation protesters deploy is superficial and hypocritical.
 It doesn't stand up to any scrutiny.
 But it's not supposed to.
-The basic dynamic is a programme of focussed intimidation and extortion by religious special interest groups to get their way and get political recognition as representing 'their people'.
-Liberal talk about how much we care about individual religious freedom and feel a duty to accommodate its demands - and didn't Salman Rushdie rather bring it on himself - is for our benefit only.
+The basic dynamic is a programme of focussed intimidation and extortion by religious special interest groups to get their way and achieve power over 'their people'.
+Liberal talk about how much we care about individuals' religious freedom and feel a duty to accommodate its demands - and didn't Salman Rushdie rather bring it on himself? - is for our benefit only.
 Its function is to provide us with a figleaf of self-respect.
 As if we didn't really give in to the enemies of liberalism out of fear or, at best, an unwillingness to put much effort at all into defending the principles we claim are so important.

 Hussein Ibish gets the liberal reply to blasphemy laws exactly right: